Alcohol Use Disorder Treatment

 Binge drinking is not the same as alcohol use disorder.
 Many people without AUD occasionally binge drink.
 However, people with AUD almost always have a history of binge drinking, and many people suffering from AUD binge drink regularly.

-Some of the short-term effects of binge drinking can include poor judgment and an increase in risky decision making, upset stomach, vomiting, poor coordination, headaches, blacking out (loss of memory).
-In more extreme scenarios, symptoms of severe alcohol poisoning such as seizures, passing out, or even comas can be encountered.
+Some of the short-term effects of binge drinking can include poor judgment and an increase in risky decision-making, upset stomach, vomiting, poor coordination, headaches, and blacking out (loss of memory).
+In more extreme scenarios, symptoms of severe alcohol poisoning, such as seizures, passing out, or even comas, can be encountered.

 What Are the Long-Term Side Effects of Alcohol Use Disorder?